Porto Dinheiro

 Porto Dinheiro (or Praia de Porto Dinheiro) is a locality in the civil parish (freguesia) of Ribamar, municipality of Lourinhã, in Portugal.

 It is known as a rich fossil locality, from where were found many Late Jurassic dinosaurs and mammals.
 A few even received the locality name, like the Dinheirosaurus lourinhanensis and Jurassic mammals like Portopinheirodon asymmetricus and the multituberculates family Pinheirodontidae.
 The second one is the based for a new family of mammals, the Pinheirodontidae.
-An diverse ichnofauna is known in that site.
+A diverse ichnofauna is known in that site.

 This locality was once considered to be early Cretaceous in age, but it is Tithonian (Late Jurassic).